-A founding Director of CDFS, Malcolm is a Certified Practicing Accountant and the Principal of Hyde Cooper Wells Accounting in Cranbourne.
+A founding Director of CDFS, Malcolm is a Certified Practicing Accountant and Manager at R J SAnderson & Associates in Cranbourne.
 Malcolm has extensive experience in all areas of public accounting, with expertise in taxation advice and planning, business structuring and development, self managed superannuation and general management advice.
 Malcolm is on the board of CSV Ltd (Casey and Balcombe Grammer Schools) and Chairs their Finance and Remuneration Committee.
 Malcolm is a past President of the Rotary Club of Cranbourne and is Founding Chairman of Who Cares?
 We Do, a charity which provides free services to the homeless and disadvantaged in Cranbourne.
-Malcolm is actively involved in the board's audit and finance committee.
+Malcolm is actively involved in the Board's audit and finance committee.